My Hero, My Dad

-“How could he pick his father?
-Even as a clueless 6th grader I, the plump nerdling with a pixie haircut and braces, knew all parents were just parents.
+“How could he pick his father?”
+I wondered.
+Even I, a clueless 7th grader at St. Charles, the plump nerdling with a pixie haircut and braces, knew all that parents were just – parents.
 Nothing special.
-They were those people who drove us around, fed us, paid the bills, made us go to church, and forced us to live good, moral and respectful lives.
-He had to be kidding.
+They were the grownups who drove us around, fed us, paid the bills, made us go to church, and forced us to live good, moral, and respectful lives.
+So he had to be kidding.

-As Don bravely continued, he talked about the many sacrifices his father had made.
+As Don bravely continued, he talked about his father’s many sacrifices.
 He’d grown up during the Great Depression and survived World War II.
 He wanted more for his children than he had experienced.
-Back in the “olden days,” Don said, “having fun was not the focus of life like it is today.
+“Back in the olden days,” Don said, “having fun was not the focus of life like today.
 Being happy meant you had a job so your family could eat.”

-“My dad’s not a superstar.
-He’s not a billionaire, but he’s my hero because I know he’s always there for me.”
+“My dad’s not a superstar,” he continued.
+“He’s not a billionaire but my hero because I know he loves me and is always there for me.”